HSE-DNS/ai-programming-guide/README.md

 ## 🌍 Language Versions

-**Current Status**: The guide is currently available in English as part of ongoing academic research.
+**Current Status**: The guide is currently available in English and German language as part of ongoing academic research.

-**Coming Soon**: A German version is in development and will be available shortly.
 Additional language versions may follow based on community interest and feedback.

 ## 🎓 Academic Context